UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-isometries.lagda.md

       ( htpy-eq (ap (map-isometry-Metric-Space A A) (pr2 H)))
 ```

-### Invertible isometries are isomorphisms in the precategory of metric spaces and isometries
+### Isometric equivalences are isomorphisms in the precategory of metric spaces and isometries

 ```agda
 module _